ZeroLoss-Lab/InnoSpark-Safety/README_en.md

 InnoSpark-Safety is a multi-layer safety framework for educational large language model applications.
 It focuses on three critical points in an LLM workflow: user input, model generation, and service integration.
 The project provides input moderation, model safety alignment code, output auditing, RAG-based intervention, and an OpenAI-compatible vLLM proxy API so educational AI systems can reduce unsafe prompts, inappropriate answers, and out-of-scope content exposure in deployment.

-This project was reorganized from [ZeroLoss-Lab/InnoSpark-HPedSafe](https://github.com/ZeroLoss-Lab/InnoSpark-HPedSafe).
-The main architecture and code were reorganized into a cleaner public layout.
 Evaluation sets, model weights, real keyword lists, and other private assets were removed; only placeholders remain in this repo.
 Please email to request the full package after review.

 ## Goals